variousauthors/the-valley/NEXTSTEPS.md

    - [ ] refactor! gather the tilesets into a single file and define tileset attributes such as "collision" and "safe" with flags COLLISION | NO_ENCOUNTERS
-     - defined a helper getCurrentMapTilesetAttributed near getCurrentMapTileset just by like adding 16 to the address :D
+   - [ ] defined a helper getCurrentMapTilesetAttributed near getCurrentMapTileset
+     just by like adding 16 to the address :D
+   - [ ] could also use this as a chance to experiment with color, have a getCurrentMapTilesetPalettes and assign each tile a per map palette in CGB mode

  - [ ] encounter rates by terrain type give the world texture
  - [ ] a boat